joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/08/06/arts/television/stephen-colbert-trump-gop-popularity.html

 **Trump Sends His Envoy to Russia With Sanctions Deadline Looming**\
 `The envoy, Steve Witkoff, is making his fifth visit this year.
-He has managed to secure some prisoner exchanges but made no clear progress so far on ending the Ukraine war.`\
+He has managed to secure some prisoner exchanges but made no clear progress so far on ending the war in Ukraine.`\
 https://nytimes.com/2025/08/06/world/europe/russia-trump-witkoff-putin-ukraine.html

 **Sunderland set to sign Chelsea's Guiu on season-long loan deal**\